fluxcd/flux-kustomize-example/README.md

   to add the new workloads on demand.
   To make this easier, we should pass the `apiVersion` and `kind` (capitalized correctly) to the updaters as environment variables.

-* `.flux.yaml` files contain duplicated code.
-This is intentional, to make the example simpler.
-They could be factored out in shell-scripts placed in the repo.
-As an alternative (thanks @rade !) we can also look for `.flux.yaml` files in parent directories and place a unique file for both.